Kalamazoo Community Foundation (KZCF) will distribute $1.5 million in opioid settlement funds to local nonprofits over the next three years.

 Sustaining Leaders Initiative

-Kalamazoo Community Foundation created this fund to provide respite, professional development, executive coaching and wellness grants to BIPOC nonprofit leaders in Kalamazoo County.
+Kalamazoo Community Foundation offers individual grants to fund respite, professional development, executive coaching, and wellness grants to nonprofit leaders of color in Kalamazoo County.

 We recognize many nonprofits are stretched for resources and may have difficulty covering costs for their operations.
 As such, leaders may feel overworked, underpaid and under-resourced to no fault of their own.
 Leaders of color, particularly women of color, often carry the greatest load in advancing racial equity and social justice work.
 Grants awarded from the Sustaining Leaders Initiative are a direct reflection of our mission to mobilize people, resources and expertise to advance racial, social and economic justice.